We're an affiliate

 Once you notice that your dog starts relieving themselves through visual cues, immediately stop walking and give him more leash to sniff around and look where to relieve.
 Once they are done, don’t forget to provide them with praise and treats.

 Dogs are inborn to be curious animals; that’s why they want to come rushing to different spots whenever you take them for a walk.
 It is essential to pick a pace that is comfortable both for you and your furbaby.

-Do not rush them by pulling their leash as this can cause serious injuries.
+Do not rush them by pulling the leash as this can cause severe injuries.
 Once you notice that your furbaby is having difficulties in keeping a certain speed when walking, stop, and wait for them to come back to you and continue with the comfortable pacing.